 Unfortunately, I didn't take any photos of this activation or make a GPS track.
 I do remember that it was not at all difficult except for the steep grassy and rocky slope.
-Back in 2012 I was not nearly as adventurous as I am now, so it can't be too difficult!
 After Selun, this is probably the easiest of the Churfirsten to hike up.